Frequently Asked Questions

 are there limits on meals provided?

 Yes.
 Adventure Tejas will not pay for any alcohol ordered with the meals we provide.
-Our pricing structure includes a suitable breakfast, lunch and/or dinner for one person with a beverage.
+Some tours include a suitable breakfast, lunch and/or dinner for one person with a beverage.
+Any included meals will be noted in class/tour description.
 If multiple entrees or appetizers are ordered those will generally be at your own expense.

 I'm new to ADV, will i be able to keep up?

 Yes.
 We follow the same rules as most organized dual-sport/ADV events.
 Anytime there is a turn to make, each rider is responsible for making sure the rider following them sees them make the turn so no one is lost.
-We also will normally operate with a lead rider and a sweep rider that are connected via Bluetooth.
 We will work together as a team to ensure everyone gets through difficult sections or obstacles.

 My tour includes a Adventure tejas branded shirt, when do i get this?

-For all tours that include a shirt, hat or other wearables in the package, these will be generally be shipped to you at your home address provided to us.
+For all tours or training that include a shirt, hat or other wearables in the package, these will be generally be shipped to you at your home address provided to us.
 We normally have around a 10 business day lead time on printable items.
+We strive to have these delivered to you prior to the class if possible.